Revealed: Toy billionaire's secret weapon in new home build

-Toy billionaire Anna Mowbray and partner, former All Black Ali Williams, have called in a celebrity expert for one of Auckland's most expensive house builds.
+Toy billionaire Anna Mowbray and partner, former All Black Ali Williams, have called in a an expert for one of Auckland's most expensive house builds.

 The Block NZ presenter Shelley Ferguson was in Westmere for a site visit this week, posting pictures to Instagram of her and Mowbray exploring the subterranean level of the build on the nearly half-hectare waterfront property.